goatgirl86/Final_Project_Wildfires/README.md

 - Asset relocation
 - Early containment
 - Set possible evacuation areas.
+- **Ideally, together, we can help to stop wildfire and prevent future loss of life and reduce property damage.**

 ### As the climate change crisis now creates conditions that are only deteriorating and causing worse destruction, having the capability to determine fire size is essential.
 With this fire prediction tool we hope to provide new information that can help assist fire prevention teams with distribution of assets and even help them to request more resources from local and federal programs.
 Using the tableau map visualizations will also help determine areas that are highly affected and need attention on a growing basis.